jhmarkkk/Youtube_Analysis/README.md

 <img width="250" alt="image" src="https://user-images.githubusercontent.com/52443489/233832905-7f0e9a62-f110-417c-b3a7-c7aa97a1210a.png">

 ## Comparing Models
+The models were trained and tested in a ratio of 80:20 (80 being the training set and 20 being the test set).

 For predicting the training dataset, Random Forest had a classification accuracy of 1 while the decision tree’s accuracy  is 0.85